-The American Medical Association has recently authorized academic CME providers to certify a new category of American Medical Association (AMA) Physician’s Recognition Award (PRA) Category 1 Credit(s)™.
+The American Medical Association has authorized academic CME providers to certify a new category of American Medical Association (AMA) Physician’s Recognition Award (PRA) Category 1 Credit(s)™.
 “Learning from Teaching” is a descriptive label for this type of CME activity used for reporting to Accreditation Council for Continuing Medical Education (ACCME).
-The purpose of this new activity type is to recognize activities which were historically reported as AMA PRA Category 2 Credit.
+The purpose of this activity type is to recognize activities which were historically reported as AMA PRA Category 2 Credit.

 The Indiana University School of Medicine Division of Continuing Medical Education has established the attached policy for tracking self-directed and individualized Learning from Teaching activities.
-The form provided will document the associated ACCME Criteria for Accreditation and associated learning outcomes.
+The form provided will document the associated ACCME Criteria for Accreditation and learning outcomes.

 Physician faculty may be awarded credit at a 2-to-1 ratio to teaching/learning time.
 For example, faculty may be awarded 2.00 credits for 1 hour of learning.
 Credits will be rounded to the nearest one-quarter credit.